thecodedynamicsdev/payspot/privacy-policy.md

-**PRIVACY POLICY**
+# PRIVACY POLICY

-•	We, CODE DYNAMICS LLP ("We", "Us", "Our", “Company”), respect the privacy of everyone who visits this website, uses the desktop application and/or uses our mobile/tablet applications (the website, desktop application and the mobile applications (Payspot Tablet, Payspot) are collectively called, the “PAYSPOT APP”).
-The Company has created the PAYSPOT APP and licensed the use of the same, as part of its business operations.
-The services are rendered by the Company through the PAYSPOT APP.
+•	We, **CODE DYNAMICS LLP** ("We", "Us", "Our", “Company”), respect the privacy of everyone who uses the Android tablet Application - **PAYSPOT TABLET**.
+The Company has created the **PAYSPOT TABLET** (herewith referred as 'APP') and licensed the use of the same, as part of its business operations.
+The services are rendered by the Company through the **PAYSPOT TABLET**.

-•	We are highly committed to the privacy of your data and information and in providing services to all the subscribers / users of the PAYSPOT APP.
+•	We are highly committed to the privacy of your data and information and in providing services to all the subscribers / users of the **PAYSPOT TABLET**.
 As a result, we would like to inform you regarding the way we would collect, process, store and use your personal data.
 We recommend you to read this privacy policy (hereinafter referred to as “Policy”) so that you understand our approach towards the use of your personal data.
-This Policy shall form part of the Terms of Services and any other additional Terms of Use issued by the Company with respect to the use of the Services in the PAYSPOT APP and is in compliance with applicable laws and regulations, including, but not limited to the Information Technology Act, 2000, as well as with the European Union General Data Protection Regulation (“GDPR”) standards.
+This Policy shall form part of the Terms of Services and any other additional Terms of Use issued by the Company with respect to the use of the Services in the **PAYSPOT TABLET** and is in compliance with applicable laws and regulations, including, but not limited to the Information Technology Act, 2000, as well as with the European Union General Data Protection Regulation (“GDPR”) standards.

-•	By submitting your Personal Information (as defined hereinafter) to us and indicating your agreement with this Privacy Policy, you (or anyone who accesses and uses the PAYSPOT APP shall be referred to as “You”, “Your” or “User” as the context may require) will be treated as having given their permission, wherever necessary and appropriate to our collection, use and disclosure of Personal Information and accept this Policy along with any amendments or modifications as may be made from time to time.
-If you do not wish to provide any Personal Information, you are not entitled to use any of the PAYSPOT APP or avail any of the services provided in the PAYSPOT APP (“Services”).
+•	By submitting your Personal Information (as defined hereinafter) to us and indicating your agreement with this Privacy Policy, you (or anyone who accesses and uses the **PAYSPOT TABLET** shall be referred to as “You”, “Your” or “User” as the context may require) will be treated as having given their permission, wherever necessary and appropriate to our collection, use and disclosure of Personal Information and accept this Policy along with any amendments or modifications as may be made from time to time.
+If you do not wish to provide any Personal Information, you are not entitled to use any of the **PAYSPOT TABLET** or avail any of the services provided in the **PAYSPOT TABLET** (“Services”).
 This Privacy Policy is subject to our  general Terms of Services provided at the time of signing up. (“Terms”).

-*Personal Information*
+## Personal Information

 •	We limit the collection of personal data to only that which is absolutely necessary to carry out our legal or business obligations.
 In some cases however the provision of personal data may be partly required by law (e.g. tax regulations), is needed as part of or as a result of contractual negotiations, or as part of providing a service.
 The non-provision of the personal data would have the consequence that the contract or service with the data subject could not be provided or concluded, therefore is considered legitimate interest for processing.
-•	Any information that is collected from you during the process of registration and subscription of the Services available at the PAYSPOT APP, further during the course of accessing and using the Services available at the PAYSPOT APP, shall be referred to as Personal Information.
+•	Any information that is collected from you during the process of registration and subscription of the Services available at the **PAYSPOT TABLET**, further during the course of accessing and using the Services available at the **PAYSPOT TABLET**, shall be referred to as Personal Information.
 Personal Information shall include, but not limited to:
 I.	Name/ Company Name/Firm Name
 II.
 Email
-III.
-Phone number
+III.Phone number
 IV.
 Address
 V.	GST Number
 VI.
-We also collect your billing information when you use our Services through our PAYSPOT APP.
+We also collect your billing information when you use our Services through our **PAYSPOT TABLET**.
-VII.
-During the process of completing any customer survey, any information or reviews or comments mentioned by you.
+VII.During the process of completing any customer survey, any information or reviews or comments mentioned by you.
-VIII.
-Any sensitive personal data information as provided under the Information Technology (Reasonable security practices and procedures and sensitive personal data or information) Rules, 2011 such as passwords, financial data, data identifying the gender of the person, etc.
+VIII.Any sensitive personal data information as provided under the Information Technology (Reasonable security practices and procedures and sensitive personal data or information) Rules, 2011 such as passwords, financial data, data identifying the gender of the person, etc.
 IX.
 We also obtain all information generated by you using the application.
-•	We also collect information relating to your usage of the PAYSPOT APP necessary for the purpose of providing you with the best possible service.
+•	We also collect information relating to your usage of the **PAYSPOT TABLET** necessary for the purpose of providing you with the best possible service.
 •	When you visit the app, we may collect certain non-personal information as well.
-We may collect additional information including, the type of device you use for accessing the Services, IP address of your device and any other information about the manner of usage of the PAYSPOT APP and access to the Services.
-We are entitled to collect the information relating to pattern of your use of the PAYSPOT APP.
+We may collect additional information including, the type of device you use for accessing the Services, IP address of your device and any other information about the manner of usage of the **PAYSPOT TABLET** and access to the Services.
+We are entitled to collect the information relating to pattern of your use of the **PAYSPOT TABLET**.
-•	We use temporary and permanent cookies and we obtain certain types of information when you accesses the app or advertisements and other content served on the PAYSPOT APP to secure and enhance your overall experience of using our Services.
+•	We use temporary and permanent cookies and we obtain certain types of information when you accesses the app or advertisements and other content served on the **PAYSPOT TABLET** to secure and enhance your overall experience of using our Services.
 These information may include, but not limited to your web request, Internet Protocol address, browser type, browser language, the date and time of your request and one or more cookies that may uniquely identify your browser.
 We use cookies primarily for authentication but may also use them to improve the quality of our Service by storing your preferences and tracking your usage trends.
+•	When you download or use our **PAYSPOT TABLET** for accessing the Services through your mobile, we may seek permission to use your **Location Information**.
+Once given the permission to use your device location, Payspot Tablet collects location data to scan Bluetooth Printers nearby even when the app is closed or not in use.
-•	When you download or use our PAYSPOT APP for accessing the Services through your mobile, we may receive information about your location and your mobile device, including a unique identifier number for your device.
+•	When you download or use our **PAYSPOT TABLET** for accessing the Services through your mobile, we may receive information about your location and your mobile device, including a unique identifier number for your device.
 We may use this information to provide you with Services if required.
 We use mobile analytics software to allow us to better understand the functionality of our app on your phone.
-This information may include, but not limited to, how often you use the PAYSPOT APP, the events that occur within the PAYSPOT APP, aggregated usage, performance data, and where the PAYSPOT APP was downloaded from.
+This information may include, but not limited to, how often you use the **PAYSPOT TABLET**, the events that occur within the **PAYSPOT TABLET**, aggregated usage, performance data, and where the **PAYSPOT TABLET** was downloaded from.
 •	When You send emails or other communications to Us, we may retain those communications in order to process your inquiries, respond to your requests and improve our Services.
 •	We gather certain information and automatically and store it in log files.
 This information may include Internet Protocol (IP) addresses, browser type, internet service provider (ISP), referring/exit pages, operating system, date/time stamp, and/or clickstream data.
 •	Where the legal basis for Us processing Your personal data is that You have provided Your consent, You may withdraw Your consent at any time.
 You will not suffer any detriment for withdrawing consent.
 If You withdraw such consent, this will not make processing which We undertook before such withdrawal of your consent unlawful.
 •	You can withdraw Your consent by contacting the Data Protection Officer, details of whom are provided within this Privacy Policy.

-*Rights of a Data Subject*
+**Rights of a Data Subject**

 •	Right to be informed: You have the right to be informed about what information is being collected.
 •	Right to rectification: You have the right to correct any inaccurate data, or complete any incomplete data.
 •	Right to restrict processing: You have the right to request us to restrict the use of the data You have provided, but continue to retain it in our database.
 If You want to exercise any of the rights described above or are dissatisfied with the way we have used your information, please contact Our Data Protection Officer.
 We will seek to deal with your request without undue delay, and in any event in accordance with the requirements of the GDPR.
 Please note that We may keep a record of Your communications to help us resolve any issues which You raise.

-*Usage of Personal Information:*
+**Usage of Personal Information:**

 •	We use the Personal Information and all other information provided by you to process your request for Services and to provide you the Services.
 •	We may use the Personal Information for data analytics, either for you or for third parties.